Spring 2022 Subject Notes

 - RTVF Radio-Television-Film

-RTVF classes, labs, will primarily meet online (in a virtual Zoom capacity).
-However, if a course has been granted permission to meet in person, the class will adhere to required social distancing and safety protocols.
-If you have any questions or concerns about our course offerings/productions, please email firstname.lastname@example.org.
+Some RTVF classes will be strictly in-person and others will be online subject to change with notice depending on Covid variants, etc. If a course has been granted permission to meet in person, the class will adhere to required social distancing and safety protocols.
+If you have any questions or concerns about our course offerings/productions, please email email@example.com.

-For inquiries about RTVF 198 (Internships), contact Professor Miranda at email@example.com.
+For inquiries about RTVF 198 (Internships), contact Kim.Clark@sjsu.edu.

 Permission codes for all other courses are issued by the F&T Department Office.
 Please contact Nikole Abrego at firstname.lastname@example.org to inquire about receiving a permission code, and please make sure to provide your student ID in your email.